 While not every volcano in Hawaii is still active, you can still visit several active volcanoes.
 There are five active volcanoes in Hawaii.
 Which islands have active volcanoes?

-The Big Island of Hawai’i is home to the most active volcanoes in Hawaii.
+The Big Island of Hawai’i easily has the most active volcanoes in Hawaii.
 In fact, four of the five active volcanoes can be found on the Big Island.

 Kilauea is one of the most active volcanoes on Earth.
 While not the largest, Kilauea is about 4,190 ft above sea level and takes up about 14% of the island.
 When you consider that it’s literally called the Big Island, that 14% is a lot!
 Volcanoes have eruption cycles, and Kilauea has erupted approximately 60 times in its current cycle.
 2018 was the most recent eruption.